jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 fewer lifts.
 I'm learning this and I'm like...huh, there might be a good analogy here.

-So I've started calling my approach the Heavy Ass Weights of Support.
+So I started calling my approach the Heavy Ass Weights of Support.

 ## Lifting the Heavy Ass Weights of Support